 Hey, Dad really likes pasta with sauce…or without sauce, actually.
-I could eat it evey day probably.
+I could eat it every day probably.
 But then…you get it.

 When people ask me, “What do you like to cook?”, the first thing that comes to mind is pasta with sauce.
-Having Italian friends in high school who showed me that yes, there are other kinds of pasta besides spaghetti, and many hours studying Lydia and Mario on TV, plus 20 years or so of development, have made my pasta sauces, for my money, fantastic.
+Having Italian friends in high school who showed me that yes, there are other kinds of pasta besides spaghetti, and many hours studying my favorite Italian chefs on TV, plus 20 years or so of development, have made my pasta sauces fantastic in my own mind.
 And simple, with tons of flavor.
 Remember, it’s about flavor.

-Eldest daughter told me today that the next step for me is entering “cook-offs” – my chili, my cranberry relish, my pasta sauce.
-I’m not much interested, though, ’cause that might lead to a disappointing confrontation with reality.
-I’d rather share what I think I know with you, and let you figure out your own fantastic.
+Eldest daughter told me today that the next step for me is entering “cook-offs”—my chili, my cranberry relish, my pasta sauce.
+I’m not much interested, though—that might lead to a disappointing confrontation with reality.
+I’d rather share what I think I know with you, and let you figure out your own fantastic versions.
 Fame can come later.

 These instructions are for a red sauce.
 I’ll do a white sauce in another post.